the-real-nox/progbot/README.md

 2. The frontend requests the data now from the api-endpoint to render it out

 ## Filling the db
-We will make a request to `https://www.bmbwf.gv.at/Themen/schule/schulpraxis/termine/ferientermine_{year_start}-{year_end}.html`
+We will make a request to `https://www.bmbwf.gv.at/Themen/schule/schulpraxis/termine/ferientermine_{year_start}_-_{year_end}.html`
 It should be noted that the devs creating that page were so kind to put the data into main, so its not to hard to parse it with `bs4`
 We can now extract the data for this year
+The years to search for can be found in `config.cfg` (created on first run) The first year possible is `20/21`, due to variation in the html markup

+Also important to note is that the day a holiday starts is **the saturday before**.

 ### DB-architecture
 For local file-storage we use `sqlite3`